 VA Loan is a program established by the United State Department of Veterans Affairs to help veterans and their families purchase homes with no down payment requirements.
 Borrowers must obtain Certificate of Eligibility from VA to apply for the loan.

 For more complexed income situations, we offer products without verifying tax returns.
 With alternate income documents like P&L statements, Verification of Employments, etc., you can still get a mortgage with larger down payments and good credit scores.

 You can still buy homes in the United States even though you are not a US citizen.
 With higher down payments, we allow foreign income and credit to be used to offer mortgages to non-residents.

-Reverse mortgage is for homeowners 62 and older and allow homeowners to convert their home equity value into cash with no monthly mortgage payments
+Reverse mortgages are for homeowners ages 62 and older.
+This allows these homeowners to convert their home equity value into cash without any monthly mortgage payments.